zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec02.md

         ("Algo Not Supported By ZM").
     8. Name server IP and key tag from RRSIG record ("RRSIG Not Valid by DNSKEY").
     9. Name server IP ("Responding Child Name Servers").
-    10. Name server IP, DNSKEY record and key tag ("DNSKEY Match DS").
+    10. DNSKEY record and key tag ("DNSKEY Matching DS").
+    11. Name server IP ("Has DNSKEY Match DS").
-    11. Name server IP ("Has DNSKEY RRSIG Match DS").
+    12. Name server IP ("Has DNSKEY RRSIG Match DS").

 2. If the *Test Type* is "[undelegated]" do:
     1. If *Undelegated DS* is empty then do terminate this test case.